 There are terms that refer to various types of dribble moves (see "Dribbling").

-To understand the basketball terms "triple threat position", "jab-step" and perimeter one-on-one moves, see "Outside, Perimeter Moves".
+To understand the basketball terms "triple threat position", "jab-step" and perimeter one-on-one moves, see "Guard Moves and Skills".

-"Out-of-bounds plays" are used in an attempt to get a quick scoring opportunity when you have to in-bounds the ball (either under your basket, or along the sideline.)
-There are many of these plays to choose from on the home page.
+"Out-of-bounds plays" are used in an attempt to get a quick scoring opportunity when you have to inbounds the ball (either under your basket, or along the sideline.)
+There are many of these plays to choose from on this website.

 There are defensive basketball terms.

 Man-to-man defense" - each defensive player is assigned to guard a specific opposing player.
 He may "switch" his player with another team-mate if he gets screened.
 Man-to-man defenders must learn the meaning of "on-ball" (defending the player with the ball), "deny" (preventing your man from getting the ball), and "help-side" (sagging off your man to help your team-mates prevent inside "penetration" (see Basic Defense).

 The term "close-out", refers to the method in which a defender quickly slides up to, and contains the ball-handler, or ball-receiver.